-Holy Moses will commemorate its 30th anniversary by playing 30 shows around the world beginning on December 3rd, 2011 – the 30th anniversary of vocalist Sabina Classen joining the band - and ending one year later.
+Holy Moses would commemorate its 30th anniversary by playing 30 shows around the world beginning on December 3rd, 2011 – the 30th anniversary of vocalist Sabina Classen joining the band - and ending one year later.
 The band’s self-cover album, 30th-Year Anniversary - In The Power Of Now double CD, was out that winter.
-In 2012, Holy Moses parted way with guitarist Michael Hankel (also in Dew-Scented) and replaced him with Peter "Pete" Geltat (ex-Desilence).
+In 2012, Holy Moses parted ways with guitarist Michael Hankel (also in Dew-Scented) and replaced him with Peter "Pete" Geltat (ex-Desilence).
 Early drummer Herbert Dreger (also in Darxon) died of a heart attack in 2012.
 Holy Moses’ Redefined Mayhem was out on April 29th, 2014.
 Olaf Zissel, drummer for Tankard, was admitted to the hospital in August 2015 following a suspected stroke.
 He was said to be improving.
 Nonetheless, the drummer wasn’t able to accompany the band to the Summer Breeze and Motocultor Fest festivals in Germany and France.
-Filling in for him as Gerd Lücking who has previously worked for Tankard as a roadie.
+Filling in for him as Gerd Lücking who had previously worked for Tankard as a roadie.
 With the band again on leave three members spent time in Klonque.

 HOLY MOSES - STRENGTH, POWER, WILL, PASSION - CRASH